 It is possible to develop a test plan based on assumptions about a product if the necessary specifications are not readily available.
 In the test plan, however, you must thoroughly record all beliefs.

 19. Why is it not possible to test a program thoroughly?

-The two main obstacles that prevent software from being tested thoroughly are listed below.
+The two main obstacles preventing software from being tested are listed below.